unisi-tech/unisi/README.md

 Activation: `web_client = 'path/to/files'` in config.py

 By default UNISI serves its own bundled Quasar-based web client.
-If you build a separate front end that speaks the UNISI protocol (connects to `/ws` and exchanges the same JSON messages), point `web_client` at the directory holding that client's built files (an `index.html` plus its assets), and UNISI serves it at `/` instead:
+If you build a separate front end that speaks the UNISI protocol (connects to `/ws` and exchanges the same JSON messages — see [`docs/protocol.md`](docs/protocol.md)), point `web_client` at the directory holding that client's built files (an `index.html` plus its assets), and UNISI serves it at `/` instead:

 ```python
 # config.py